alessandroscarlatti/launch4j-gradle-plugin/README.md

 ## Congratulations! *Enjoy your Exe.*

 ## Add an Icon
 The `Launch4jTemplateTask` takes an opinionated view on providing resources, such as an icon.
-Just provide an icon (.ico) file at `/exe/icon.ico` and the task will automatically use it for the exe.
+Just provide an icon (.ico) file at `/exe/icon.ico` and the template will automatically use it for the exe.

 ## Add a Splash Screen
-Provide an splash (.bmp only) file at `/exe/splash.bmp` and the task will automatically use it for the exe.
+Provide an splash (.bmp only) file at `/exe/splash.bmp` and the template will automatically use it for the exe.

 ## Expert Options
 Of course, properties of the actual Launch4j task can be configured.